Important changes to the building permit application process commenced on 1 July 2019.

 Payment is due 14 days after notice is given.

 What is the Building Activity Management System (BAMS)?

-The VBA is developing an online system – known as the Building Activity Management System, or BAMS – to issue building permit numbers and receive payment of the building permit levy.
+The VBA has developed an online system – known as the Building Activity Management System, or BAMS – to issue building permit numbers and receive payment of the building permit levy.

 How will accounts and login details be established for registered building surveyors and administration staff?

 To set up a BAMS account and receive your login details, download and complete the relevant form from the list below.

 - Municipal Councils

 - Private Lodging Organisations

 Who will have access to data in the system?

 Only authorised registered building surveyors and their nominated administration staff will have access to data in the BAMS portal.